hydrabeer/doorkey/README.md

 Create an encrypted local vault to store your credentials securely on your device, or use a cloud vault to access your credentials from anywhere.
 ### Password Generation
 Generate secure, random passwords with Doorkey's password generator.
-Customize the length, character set, and other parameters to satisfy the requirements of any website.
 Passwords are generated using atmospheric noise, which is a true source of random and thus highly secure.
 ### Password Strength Analysis
 Get instant feedback on the strength of your passwords with smart password strength analysis.